Skip to main content

 • Property purchase tax: 0%

-One of the main advantages of investing in Albania is the absence of a property purchase tax, which significantly reduces total transaction costs compared to other European countries.
-To buy property in Durres you only need an ID card or passport, and ancillary purchase costs are at most 1500 EUR.
+One of the main advantages of investing in Albania is the lack of property purchase tax, which significantly lowers the total transaction costs compared to other European countries.
+To buy property in Durres, an ID card or passport is enough, and the purchase-related costs are at most 1500 EUR.

-Rental yield in Durres averages 5-6% per year, and for short-term rentals in seaside locations even 9-12%.
+Rental profitability in Durres averages 5-6% annually, and for short-term rentals in seaside locations even 9-12%.

 • 1+1 apartment: 60-100 EUR/night